 General IAS 1:112(a) Information about the basis of preparation.
 IAS 1:51(b) Whether the financial statements are consolidated or separate.
 IAS 1:51(d) Disclosure of the presentation currency.
 BDO Comment IAS 21 paragraphs 53 -57 detail the disclosure requirements when: the entity's presentation currency is different from its functional currency - there is a change in the entity's functional currency.
 IAS 1:51(e) Disclosure of the level of rounding.
 IAS 1:16 Statement of compliance with IFRS (or otherwise).
-IAS 1:117(a) Information on the measurement basis.
-IAS 1:117(b) Disclose accounting policies that are relevant to understanding the financial statements (i.e. those for material items).
-BDO Comment Some IFRSs require the disclosure of accounting policies for specific items.
+IAS 1:117 An entity shall disclose material accounting policy information (see paragraph 7).
+Accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements.
+BDO Comment Some IFRS Accounting Standards require the disclosure of accounting policies for specific items.
 These are included in this publication where appropriate.
-All other accounting policies have been made in accordance with the general requirement of IAS 1:117(b), and with reference to the specific recognition and measurement requirements of the applicable IFRS(s).
+All other accounting policies have been made in accordance with the general requirement of IAS 1:117, and with reference to the specific recognition and measurement requirements of the applicable IFRS Accounting Standard(s).

-Notes forming part of the consolidated financial statements For the year ended 31 December 2020
+Notes forming part of the consolidated financial statements For the year ended 31 December 2023